mjc-gh/votable/README.md

 Now, whenever a Vote is created or updated by a User for a Post, the `user_votes_count` cache will be updated accordingly.

+It's recommend that you also add `:default => 0` to your migration in order to ensure sorting and ordering works as expected for this attribute.

 **Note:** The attribute name ends with `_total` rather than `_count`.
 This is done on purpose to avoid clashing with ActiveRecord's own `:counter_cache` option which is designed to count how many instances